M3TIOR/userscripts/gmailbgify/README.md

 I envision it to work once I'm done.
 It is nowhere near completion yet.
 Please be patient and give me a little more time. >.> ***

+### TODO:

+ * [ ] Investigate InboxSDK for use within the add in for UI implementation and long term stability since Gmail's doctree is clobbered.

+ * [ ] Implement external background button and basic URL link dialogue.

+ * [ ] Implement preview window for external resource.

+ * [ ] Implement previously used background memory and reuse using javascript local data API.

+### EXTRA:

+ * [ ] Find a way to force content to load over HTTPS always

+ * [ ] Implement custom background blur slider

+ * [ ] Implement custom background vignette slider

+ * [ ] Investigate cross device background save feature using Google APIs

 ------

 To register a background, simply go to the theme's panel and in the bottom